Interactive Simulations for Biophysical Chemistry with JSPlotly & GSPlotly

 Instructions:

-- 1 Click on add plot and select a CSV file using the browse button at the top.
-Note: variable X in the first column of the file, and variable Y in the second column;
+• 1 Click add plot and select a CSV file from the browse button at the top.
+Note: variable X in the 1st column of the file, and variable Y in the 2nd column;

-- Click on add plot again to view the resulting graph.
+1. Click add plot again to view the resulting graph.

 1. Try other CSV files;